pongo-pygmaeus/enumerables_practice/README.md

 So, that's what this repo is for.

-If you look at the file called `enumerables_practice.rb` you'll see
+If you look at the file called `enumerables_practice.rb` you'll see a bunch of empty methods.
+The methods are named after the kind of enumerable methods you should use to pass their associated tests.
+Write the methods.
+Pass the tests.
+That's it!
+If you're uncomfortable with the higher order methods (`map`, `reduce`) implement all the `each` methods until you're completely solid.

 There is a `solutions` branch you can use to check your work against or get hints from.
 But try to come up with your own solutions before looking at the provided answers.

+Happy Hacking!